×

 Swot Analysis of "A New Look at Faith-Based Marketing: The Global Halal Market" written by Elif Izberk-Bilgin, Cheryl Nakata includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Halal Faith facing as an external strategic factors.
 Some of the topics covered in A New Look at Faith-Based Marketing: The Global Halal Market case study are - Strategic Management Strategies, Marketing, Organizational culture and Sales & Marketing.

-Some of the macro environment factors that can be used to understand the A New Look at Faith-Based Marketing: The Global Halal Market casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, increasing government debt because of Covid-19 spendings, increasing household debt because of falling income levels, geopolitical disruptions, increasing commodity prices, wage bills are increasing, banking and financial system is disrupted by Bitcoin and other crypto currencies, technology disruption, increasing transportation and logistics costs, etc
+Some of the macro environment factors that can be used to understand the A New Look at Faith-Based Marketing: The Global Halal Market casestudy better are - – increasing government debt because of Covid-19 spendings, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing household debt because of falling income levels, increasing transportation and logistics costs, there is increasing trade war between United States & China, talent flight as more people leaving formal jobs, geopolitical disruptions, increasing energy prices, challanges to central banks by blockchain based private currencies, etc

 12 Hrs